What is a Knight?

-- Attend at least one convention in a three year period.
+- Attend at least one convention/conference in a three year period.

-- Keep the Grand Knight informed when circumstances prevent you from attending a convention or of financial hardships that prevent payment of dues.
+- Keep the Grand Knight informed when circumstances prevent you from attending a convention/conference or of financial hardships that prevent payment of dues.

-- Notify the Grand Knight and the Knight Commander of any council you are appointed to if you cannot attend the NCOA Annual Membership Meeting and Knights’ Business Meeting.
+- Notify the Grand Knight and the Knight Commander of any council you are appointed to if you cannot attend the NCOA Annual Membership Meeting and Knights’ Assembly.

 - Become active or be an advisor to the local chapter in your area.
 Assist other NCOA members in becoming a Knight of the Square Table, maintain and become knowledgeable of the Rules of the Order.
-Remember, Knight Petitions and Applications for Girding must be received not later than 90 days prior to the Annual Knights Assembly each year.
+Knight Petitions and Applications for Girding must be received not later than 90 days prior to the Annual Knights Assembly each year.